awsdocs/amazon-rds-user-guide/doc_source/UsingWithRDS.IAMDBAuth.Connecting.AWSCLI.PostgreSQL.md

 + `dbname` – The database that you want to access\.
 + `user` – The database account that you want to access\.

-The following example shows using the command to connect\.
-The example uses the environment variables that were set when the token was generated in the previous section\.
+The following example shows using psql to connect\.
+In the example psql uses the environment variable `PGPASSWORD` that was set when the token was generated in the previous section\.

 ```
 psql "host=$RDSHOST port=5432 sslmode=verify-full sslrootcert=/sample_dir/rds-combined-ca-bundle.pem dbname=DBName user=jane_doe"